 Applications now being accepted for Artist Support Grants

-Artists are now eligible to apply for Artist Support Grants through a partnership between the North Carolina Arts Council, Pocosin Arts, Arts of the Pamlico, Dare County Arts Council and Martin County Arts Council.
+Artists are now eligible to apply for Artist Support Grants through a partnership between the North Carolina Arts Council, Pocosin Arts, Arts of the Pamlico, Dare Arts, Ocracoke Alive, Pettigrew Regional Libraries and Martin County Arts Council.

-Emerging or established artists are encouraged to apply for a grant for a range of professional and artistic development including the creation of work, improvement of business operations or expanding capacity to bring work to new audiences.
+Emerging and established artists are encouraged to apply for a grant for a range of professional and artistic development including the creation of work, improvement of business operations, purchase of equipment and/or materials, professional development workshops, travel support associated with a professional opportunity, and development of promotional materials.
 Applicants should demonstrate a commitment to spending a significant portion of their time on their work as artists.

-Artist Support Grants will be distributed to eligible applicants in the following counties: Beaufort, Dare, Hyde, Martin, Tyrrell and Washington.
+Artist Support Grants will be distributed to eligible applicants in Beaufort, Dare, Hyde, Martin, Tyrrell and Washington counties.

-This is the second year that Artist Support Grants will be distributed to North Carolina creatives.
+This is the fourth year that Artist Support Grants will be distributed to North Carolina creatives.

 Lisa LeMair, of Southern Shores, received an Artist Support Grant earlier this year for an artist retreat and working sabbatical in Iceland this summer.

 “As I wrap up my project time in Iceland, I want to say how grateful I am for the Artist Support Grant I received,” said LeMair.
 “It was vital in allowing me the time to step away from my studio and really engage with my art, seek inspiration, and develop new ideas.
 Our artist retreat in Akureyri was really well received, and we generated lots of individual and group ideas for an exhibition and new work.
 I’m looking forward to getting back into the studio and following these fresh creative paths.”